norok2/ismrm_abstract/README.md

 ## Writing Style
 To keep your MarkDown source clean, it is recommended to make a wise use of new lines and text editor capabilities.
 Particularly, a dynamic word wrapping feature is of great help in maintaining long lines without the need to manually deal with unwanted new lines as result of unforeseen edits.
 Feel free to use the provided template.

-Additionally, keep in mind the recommendation from the ISMRM are reported below.:
+Also, keep in mind the recommendation from the ISMRM, which are linked below:

 - [How to submit your HTML-based abstract](http://www.ismrm.org/2017-annual-meeting-exhibition/2017-call-for-abstracts/how-to-submit-your-html-based-abstract/)
 - [2017 Call for Abstracts](http://www.ismrm.org/2017-annual-meeting-exhibition/2017-call-for-abstracts/)

-for further information.